 - 6 points

-- Students are able to (1) apply key regulatory theories in scenarios involving potential risks; (2) critically analyse concepts and theories underpinning the identification of emerging risks; (3) assess the role of public, private and hybrid organisations in the creation and implementation of domestic and transnational risk regulation; and (4) develop convincing, coherent and consistent arguments applying complex policy and regulatory frameworks for the prevention, assessment, management of, and reaction to, selected risks.
+- Students are able to (1) apply key regulatory theories in scenarios involving potential risks; (2) analyse concepts and theories underpinning the identification of emerging risks; (3) assess the role of public, private and hybrid organisations in the creation and implementation of domestic and transnational risk regulation; and (4) develop convincing, coherent and consistent arguments applying complex policy and regulatory frameworks for the prevention, assessment, management of, and reaction to, selected risks.

 Supplementary assessment is not available in this unit.